 Workplace Respect Mandate

 All OE employees are expected to develop and maintain business-like relationships free of bias, prejudice, and harassment.
 Employees have a responsibility to treat others with dignity and respect.
-AnyAny employee found to have willfully exhibited inappropriate conduct or behavior against others may be subject to disciplinary action up to and including discharge.
+Following an investigation, any employee found to have willfully exhibited inappropriate conduct or behavior against others may be subject to disciplinary action up to and including discharge.

 The OE will not tolerate harassment or discrimination of employees by anyone, including any supervisor, manager, board member, co-worker, vendor, client, contractor, customer, or other regular OE visitor.